Active Causal Experimentalist (ACE): Learning Intervention Strategies via Direct Preference Optimization: Introduction

-ACE learns from experimental outcomes via Direct Preference Optimization (DPO) \cite{rafailov2023direct}, using pairwise comparisons between candidate interventions to develop adaptive strategies.
+We present \textbf{Active Causal Experimentalist (ACE)}, which learns experimental design strategies via sequential decision-making.
+ACE models the scientific process as an iterative cycle: propose interventions, update mechanism beliefs, adapt strategy.
+ACE learns from experimental outcomes via Direct Preference Optimization (DPO) \citep{rafailov2023direct}, using pairwise comparisons between candidate interventions to develop adaptive strategies.
 This preference-based approach avoids the need to estimate explicit value functions, a critical advantage given that the rewards from experiments are inherently non-stationary as knowledge accumulates.

-Our work makes three contributions.
-First, we introduce a reward function that balances information gain, node importance, and exploration diversity, providing a principled objective for experimental design.
-Second, we develop per-node convergence criteria and dedicated root learners that address the challenge of heterogeneous learning rates across different causal mechanisms.
-Here, a node is a variable in the causal graph, a root is an exogenous variable with no parents, and a collider is a variable with multiple incoming causal edges whose mechanism requires interventions on all parents for identification.
-Third, we demonstrate empirically that preference-based learning substantially outperforms value-based reinforcement learning for this domain.
-The learned strategies autonomously concentrate interventions on collider parents, precisely the strategy that theory suggests is optimal for identifying multi-parent mechanisms.